SocketOfficial/SocketOfficial/README.md

 - Currently a contributor at [PreBook](https://prebook.asterisk.lol).

-- I do Python and Java shit too, but generally, I don't do much dev work.
+- I do Python and Java work too, but generally, I don't do much dev work.

 <div align="center">